ntrivisonno/dzhanibekovEffect/README.md

 Run the downloaded installer and follow the on-screen instructions to install Python 2.7 on your system.

-Once you have installed Python 2.7 on your system, you can proceed to create a virtual environment with Python 2.7 using virtualenv as mentioned earlier:
+Once you have installed `Python 2.7` on your system, you need to download the `virtualenv`

-`virtualenv --python=python2.7 dzhanibekovEffect`
+`sudo pip2 install virtualenv`

+Once these packages are installed, you are ready to create the virtual environment, [Creating a Python virtual enviroment.](https://github.com/ntrivisonno/dzhanibekovEffect/tree/main?tab=readme-ov-file#creating-a-python-virtual-enviroment-to-run-the-scripts)